 Seedlings Braille Books for Children provides high quality, free and low cost Braille books for children.
 Thanks to hundreds of generous donors and dedicated, hard-working volunteers, the price of Seedlings' books remains far below actual production costs, averaging only $10 per book.

-Learn more about Seedlings Braille Books for Children.
+Learn more about Seedlings Braille Books for Children (External Site).

 Dedicated to providing students with low vision or print disabilities the opportunity to access a library of over 500,000 titles through Bookshare® and the use of Spotlight Gateway.

 Tar Heel Reader

 Tar Heel Reader is a collection of free, easy-to-read, and accessible books on a wide range of topics.
 Each book can be speech enabled and accessed using multiple interfaces, including touch screens, the IntelliKeys with custom overlays, and 1 to 3 switches.

 Learn more about Tar Heel Reader (External Site).